-Credit cards are rarely out of the news, whether it be providers hiking limits without asking to the UK’s growing consumer debt pile to scammers hacking credit files.
-Added to all this are the ethical concerns many have when choosing a provider, particularly with cards from the big banks where lending may be questionable.
+Credit cards are rarely out of the news, from providers hiking limits without asking to the UK’s growing consumer debt pile amid a cost of living crisis.
+Added to all this are the ethical concerns many have when choosing a provider, particularly with cards from the big banks where lending practices may be questionable.

 In this difficult market, here are some of the more ethical cards to consider.

 Nationwide is one of the UK’s most established building societies.
 This means that, unlike a bank, it is not listed on the stock market and accountable to shareholders.
 Instead, it is accountable to its members – ie. the people who bank with it – and they have a say in how it is run.

 The mutual changed its terms and conditions in 2016 to rule out automatic increases in credit limits, and doesn’t remove promotional deals if a user misses a payment.